dkirui27/algorithms/README.md

 # algorithms
-algorithms and data structures exercises
+algorithms and data structures exercises based on grokking algorithms: an illustrated guide for programmers and other curious people by aditya y. bhargava